 You should also consider how your product plans compare to those of other security firms that might be competing with you.
 If you’ve spotted a customer need, there is a chance that other individuals and companies are also working feverishly to address it.
 Understand who your competitors might be and determine how your solution might be different than theirs.

 Outline the scenarios where a competitor’s product might offer more value than yours.
 Along the same lines, determine where your firm might have an advantage.
-Develop your plans to build upon your strength.
+Develop your plans to build upon your strengths.
 Decide whether you have the resources to close the gap in those scenarios where you competitors might be stronger, or whether you will focus on opportunities where you will most likely prevail.